Michael F Robson

 Mike’s clients have included public and private companies, individuals, and statutorily created bodies.
 He has acted in a wide range of matters including for example commercial/construction disputes, expropriation of real estate (against TransLink and others), professional negligence claims, debtor/creditor matters, shareholder disputes, insurance matters (including product liability), and lessor/lessee disputes (real estate and vehicles – including Personal Property Security Act and Bankruptcy and Insolvency Act matters), among others.

-Mike also volunteers hundreds of hours each year in the community with the North Vancouver Football Club and Lynn Valley Little League.
+Mike also volunteers hundreds of hours each year in the community with the North Vancouver Football Club.

 Originally from Mission, BC in the Fraser Valley, Mike began working when he was just 14 years old picking raspberries.
 He has been a member of several championship teams in soccer, baseball, volleyball, broom ball, and even in a national tug-of-war competition while in law school.
 Mike loves strategy games and is an avid “Monopoly” player.